Kuk Sool Won™ of Oak Hill Martial Arts

 How do I advance through the ranks for testing?

 Testing is scheduled monthly; however, students are not eligible to test every month.
-Typically most students AGES 9-ADULT test every 2-4 months (AGES 6-8 test every 3-5 months) depending upon regular weekly attendance (minimum of two times per week or more), curriculum knowledge, practicing at home, attitude, and overall behavior in class.
+Typically, most students AGES 4-6 test every 3-6 month, AGES 9-12 test every 3-5 months, and 13-ADULT test every 2-4 months, depending upon regular weekly attendance (minimum of two times per week or more), curriculum knowledge, practicing at home, attitude, and overall behavior in class.
 Each student needs to demonstrate a positive and respectful attitude towards their instructors, black belts, and peers.
 Having a good attitude at all times is a very important aspect of martial arts training.

 Is there any required training outside of regular class attendance?